Musings Of A Dietitian In Kampala

 As a dietitian, food is often top of mind whenever I travel somewhere new.
 I make a point of visiting grocery stores and markets to compare prices and check out the range and diversity of products.
 Uganda has a completely different food culture to Canada, specifically Northern Canada, where I was living prior to this internship.
+Here are some observations:

 Cost of Food

 Coming from Baffin Island, where store-bought food is either flown or sealifted in, to Kampala where Ugandans everywhere are growing food, you would expect there to be a bit of a cost difference.
 Here are a few food items where I could find data for all three regions.